MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/enhanced-baseline.md

 To create or manage runbooks:

+1. Sign in to the Azure [portal](https://portal.azure.com)
 1. Go to **Azure Automation**.
 1. Select **Automation accounts** and choose one of the listed accounts.
-1. Go to **Process automation**.
+1. Go to **Process automation**, select **Runbooks** to open the list of runbooks.
-1. With the options presented, you can create or manage runbooks, schedules, and other automated remediation functionality.
+1. With the options presented, you can [create or manage runbooks](/azure/automation/manage-runbooks), schedules, and other automated remediation functionality.

 ::: zone target="chromeless"